HinsUProject/School-Library-Management-System-COMP-2090SEF-Project-/README.md

-School-Library-Management-System-COMP2090SEF-Project
+COMP2090SEF-group-project
 ====================================================
 Team: CHANG Tsz-Hin, Tin Hiu-Yeung, Lau Pak-Yin

-This is a project for COMP2090SEF
+This is a group project for COMP2090SEF

-*Please note that this is only the preliminary version of the project
+##Overview
+* This project contains 2 part, task1 and task2.
+* For task1, we built a library management system using basic